i2group/analyze/documentation/developer_essentials_troubleshooting.md

 1. In a text editor, open the `topology.xml` file.
 2. If the file contains multiple entries for the same Data Acquisition endpoint:
     1. Remove the duplicate entries, leaving only the original entry in place.
-    2. Run `build` again for your Intelligence Analysis Platform deployment.
+    2. Run `build` again for your i2 Analyze deployment.

 If multiple endpoint definitions are not the issue, then references to the shared libraries are faulty, which is a symptom of two slightly different problems: